AndaMM/Map_coordinates_in_Ro/README.md

 Script to map the geographic coordinates from a CSV file on Romanian map - in Python.

+Packages needed:
+'''sh
+pip install pandas geopandas folium

-The CSV should look like below
+The CSV should look like in the example below

 annotation	latitude	longitude